 Who Is Bryce Harper’s Wife?
-Meet Kayla Varner As They Head To Philadelphia After Historic $330 Million Deal
+Meet Kayla Varner, As They Head To Philadelphia After Historic $330 Million Deal

 Bryce Harper just signed a $330 million deal that will take him and his wife, Kayla Harper, formerly Kayla Varner, to Philadelphia, where he’ll be playing for the Phillies for the next 13 years.

-As baseball fans around the area, and around the country, get excited for the super athlete’s upcoming debut as a Phillies player, some are wondering who exactly Kayla is.
-Well, while she hasn’t exactly been a hot topic in the headlines, she has been in Bryce’s life for quite a while.
+As baseball fans around the area, and around the country, get excited for the athlete’s upcoming debut as a Phillies player, some are wondering who exactly Kayla is.
+While she hasn’t exactly been a hot topic in the headlines, she has been in Bryce’s life for quite a while.
 In fact, according to her Instagram page, she and Bryce are high school sweethearts who tied the knot in 2016 in San Diego, California.

 According to a new report from Yahoo!
 Sports, Kayla was present during Bryce’s first meeting with the Philadelphia Phillies in mid-January in Las Vegas, Nevada, where the couple is believed to own a home.